-Percentage of payment period or term completed = the number of days completed up to the withdrawal date divided by the total days in the payment period or term.
-(Any break of five or more days is not counted as part of the days in the term.)
+Percentage of payment period or semester completed = the number of days completed up to the withdrawal date divided by the total days in the payment period or semester.
+(Any break of five or more days is not counted as part of the days in the semester.)
 This percentage is also the percentage of earned aid.